 - Create the database administrator as follows:

-All administrative procedures in this publication use the name DBADM for the principal administrator.
+All administrative procedures in this publication use the name DBADMIN for the principal administrator.

 Perm space can also be specified with a constant expression resulting in a numeric value in bytes.
 This allows you to specify perm space per AMP, which is useful when porting applications from a smaller test system to a production system.
-See the example below.
+See the next example.

-Because user DBADM will create and own nearly all Teradata databases and tables, assign it the majority of space on the system.
+Because user DBADMIN will create and own nearly all databases and tables, assign it the majority of space on the system.